-Wasabi in its pure form is a root.
-It’s part of the same family as horseradish and mustard, two other plants known for their heat.
-Unlike chile peppers, which are spicy from their inherent oil capsaicin, wasabi releases a series of hot vapors when grated.
 The burn is short and sweet, travelling through your sinuses and igniting the senses.
-Its aroma is so intense that Japanese scientists have been working on a fire alarm for the deaf that wakes them using the scent from wasabi to wake people quickly from deep sleep.
+Its aroma is so intense that Japanese scientists have been working on a fire alarm for people who are deaf that uses the scent from wasabi to wake people quickly from deep sleep.